kulttuuri/containers-on-the-fly/webapp/backend/README.md

 **Setting**: ``admincli.address``

 **Description**: IP address or domain name of your server.
 API access will go through this address.
+For example 127.0.0.1:8000.

 ### Username